 The More to Give

-And, of course, on the other hand, I share because I’ve realized that learning to receive has allowed me to give more.
+And, of course, I share because I’ve realized that learning to receive has allowed me to give more.
 And that’s really what my journey is all about: letting myself be a vessel for learning, compassion, and love to flow, from spirit to me to you.
 I hope I get to see or connect with you in some way over the coming weeks.